cofcoder/cofcoder/README.md

 # cofcoder

 > Hi!
-I&amp;#39;m CofCoder, a front end web developer based in Wiltshire.
+I'm CofCoder, a front end web developer based in Wiltshire.
 I depend on Coffee to Code.
 Yes!
-I&amp;#39;m addicted to coffee and code!
+I'm addicted to coffee and code!

 ## Build Setup